Attorney at Law

 A labor and employment attorney since 1992, over the course of his career Richard has worked in both the private and public sectors, including as a Deputy Attorney General and as Staff Counsel to the California Department of Corrections and Rehabilitation, the Victim Compensation and Government Claims Board, the Commission on Teacher Credentialing, and the Department of Conservation.
 Richard initially practiced employment litigation with Downey Brand, LLP before joining the Sacramento County District Attorney’s Office as a prosecutor.
 He then served in various state attorney positions over the next two decades, including as an Administrative Law Judge for the SPB.
 He has litigated at the trial and appellate levels in both state and federal court.

-On the private sector side, in addition to his experience with Downey Brand, Richard has practiced education law, including labor negotiations and certificated teacher discipline, and estate planning and probate law.
+On the private sector side, in addition to his experience with Downey Brand LLP, Richard has practiced education law, including labor negotiations and certificated teacher discipline, and estate planning and probate law.
 Richard has also owned several businesses and has been self-employed in the practice of law and the area of commercial real estate brokerage.

 Richard enjoys golf, tennis, chess, Thomistic philosophy, and beekeeping.